ast-hugger/fabulae/text/pressurised.md

 The constable moved forward and took hold of Moran's arm.
 The man offered no resistance; he seemed almost to have deflated, the charm and vitality draining out of him until nothing remained but a hollow shell in an expensive suit.

-Lestrade turned back to Holmes, his ferret features sharp with mingled frustration and curiosity.
+Lestrade turned back to Holmes, his features sharp with mingled frustration and curiosity.

 'A man who isn't dead,' he muttered, shaking his head.
 'A secretary who's actually a swindler.
 A machine that speaks in riddles.'
 He snorted.
 'And people wonder why I preferred it when crimes were simple.
 Now then, Mr. Holmes—I believe you owe all of us an explanation.'

-'Indeed I do, Inspector.'
-Holmes surveyed the assembly—the bewildered members of the Chloratic Society, the silent reasoning machine, the deflated figure of Moran held fast by the constable.
-'Indeed I do.'

 ## CHAPTER VIII

-*In Which the Chloratic Society Receives a Lecture on Deception, with Practical Demonstrations
+*In Which the Chloratic Society Receives a Lecture on Deception, with Practical Demonstrations*

-Holmes surveyed the assembly for a long moment—the bewildered members of the Chloratic Society in their chairs, the silent reasoning machine looming behind him, Lestrade standing with arms crossed and ferret features sharp with impatience, the remaining constable maintaining his grip on the deflated figure of Moran.
-Even the elderly barrister who had wandered in from the reading room was present, his face displaying utter incomprehension.
+Holmes surveyed the assembly for a long moment—the bewildered members of the Chloratic Society in their chairs, the silent reasoning machine looming behind him, Lestrade standing with arms crossed and a face seemingly too narrow for patience, the remaining constable maintaining his grip on the deflated figure of Moran.
+Even the elderly barrister was present, his face displaying utter incomprehension.
 Sir Bartholomew's whiskers had achieved a state of agitation I had not previously thought possible.

 'Gentlemen,' Holmes said at last, his voice calm and measured, 'I promised you an explanation, and an explanation you shall have.
 The events of the past day have been extraordinary, and you deserve to understand how a murder that never occurred came to dominate our attention, while the true crime—an elaborate fraud of remarkable audacity—proceeded almost unnoticed.'